Superlópez (2018 film)

-Superlópez is a 2018 Spanish superhero comedy film directed by Javier Ruiz Caldera based on the comic strip of the same name.
+Superlópez is a 2018 Spanish superhero comedy film directed by Javier Ruiz Caldera from a screenplay by Borja Cobeaga and Diego San José based on the comic strip of the same name.
+It stars Dani Rovira in the titular role.

 Plot

-In the planet Chitón the scientist Jan has created the "ultimative weapon" to fight against the evil dictator Skorba: a baby with superpowers.
+In the planet Chitón, scientist Jan has created the "ultimative weapon" to fight against the evil dictator Skorba — a baby with superpowers.
 He sends him in a spaceship to Earth, but Ágata, Skorba's daughter, follows him in another spaceship to capture him.
 However, the baby's spaceship impacts with the Hispasat satellite, so he lands on Spain, whereas Ágata lands in United States.
 The baby is adopted by the López family, who teach him to hide his powers, to not make other people jealous of him.

 Years later, López is his 30s and has a normal life only using his powers when nobody is watching.
 In his office his boss and friend Jaime hires Luisa.
 Jaime is romantically interested in Luisa, but she is more interested in López and they both go on a date.
 After the date, a subway loses control and López manages to stop it.
 Footage of this rescue is seen by Ágata, who is now the owner of the biggest tech company in the world.

 Ágata creates an ultrasound machine with a message that can only be heard by López, asking him to meet her.
 He complies and is informed of his true origin.
 He goes to his parents’ house to confront them and they show him the spaceship.
-López accidentally activates a holographic message of his biological father, explaining his original planet conflict.
-His (Earth) parents convince him to try to learn how to use his powers and, after many trials and errors he finally discovers how to fly.
+López accidentally activates a holographic message of his biological father, explaining the Chitón conflict.
+López's Earth parents convince him to try to learn how to use his powers; after many trials and errors he finally discovers how to fly.